 Skip to main content

-Dextromethorphan is a widely used ingredient in various over-the-counter cough medicines, known for its effectiveness in calming coughs associated with colds and the flu.1 Learn how Dextromethorphan works, different forms of this medication, and how to effectively take it to get cough relief.
+Dextromethorphan is a widely used ingredient in various over-the-counter cough medicines, known for its effectiveness in calming coughs associated with colds and the flu.1 Learn how dextromethorphan works, find different products with this medication and see how it can help relieve your cough.

 Woman coughing into her arm